gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 [Go](http://www.go.cd/) is an open-source CI/CD tool.
 Its well known for its powerful modelling, tracing & visualization capabilities.

 While TLB is doing all the distribution, Go does what it does best - orchestrate the parallel execution.

+#### Run 'X' instances

+Starting release 14.3 you can spawn 'x' instances of a job.
+So if you want to distribute your tests across 10 machines you just need to set `run instance count` to 10 & Go will spawn 10 instances of the job when scheduling.

 #### Sample Configuration